autopi-io/documentation/docs/getting_started/autopi_canfd_pro/data_troubleshooting.md

 ### 7. Make sure you are receiving data

-**Step 1: Configure Output Handlers:**
+**Step 1: Configure output handlers:**
 * To ensure your device sends data to the correct destination, you need to set up output handlers properly.
 This step is essential for reliable communication between your device and the receiving service.
 * Follow the instructions in the guide here: [How to set up Output Handlers](https://docs.autopi.io/getting_started/autopi_canfd_pro/pro-user-guide/#step-4-outputs).

-**Step 2: Verify File Access via Wi-Fi Hotspot:**
+**Step 2: Verify file access via Wi-Fi hotspot:**
-* Once your output handlers are configured, verify that you can access files from the device over a Wi-Fi hotspot.
+* Once your output handlers are configured, verify that you can access the files from the device.
 This is important to confirm your setup is working correctly.
-* Follow the instructions in the guide here: [Accessing Files via SFTP/SCP on AutoPi](https://docs.autopi.io/getting_started/autopi_canfd_pro/accessing-files-via-sftp-on-autopi/)
+* Follow the instructions in the guide here: [Accessing files via SFTP/SCP on AutoPi](https://docs.autopi.io/getting_started/autopi_canfd_pro/accessing-files-via-sftp-on-autopi/)